nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 Certain properties of the application can be controlled (e.g App name, logging level) through the configuration file (default: `config.json`):

+### 3.3 Undo/Redo

+The undo and redo commands are implemented as commands in the Logic component.
+The command logic itself is in the `history` package of `Logic`.
+Within `history`, there are classes `TaskMemento` and `TaskMementos` that are data structures used by the undo/redo commands.

+#### 3.3.1 Memento Pattern

+The undo/redo implementation is based off the [Memento Design Pattern](https://en.wikipedia.org/wiki/Memento_pattern).
+It makes use of `TaskMemento`s to store the state of the system before a command is made.
+The `TaskMementos` class takes on the role of the originator and allows for saving and retrieving mementos needed to record the state of the system.
+The role of caretaker is taken on by the undo and redo commands themselves.
+The caretaker's job is to record the state of the system in the originator before the system is altered so that previous states may be restored.

+#### 3.3.2 Memento Implementation

+Whenever a command alters the state of a task in the task list, a `TaskMemento` containing the original task's data is created.
+This memento is added to the `TaskMementos` class. `TaskMementos` internally uses two stacks, one for undoing and one for redoing.
+Adding a memento in this manner pushes it onto the undo stack.

+When a request to undo the previous command is made, a memento is popped off the undo stack, pushed onto the redo stack, and returned to the caller.
+This memento contains the original state of the task object before the previous command was made.
+Using the ID of the task, the altered task may be returned to its original state.
+A call to redo performs essentially the same operations, but in reverse.

+Note that adding a memento to `TaskMementos` also clears the redo stack.
+This is done as the user should not be able to redo a previously undone action after performing new operations.

+#### 3.3.3 Alternative Implementations

+Another, fundamentally different, approach to designing the undo/redo commands was considered.
+In the current implementation, the state of the task objects themselves were stored.
+This implementation was chosen over the idea of storing commands.

+Storing commands means there is no duplicated data stored.
+With the current implementation, a snapshot of all of the data in a task is being taken before the command is executed.
+The snapshot contains *all* data about the task, altered or not.
+This may result in a lot of duplicated data.
+Storing a command means that only data related to the change is stored.
+In the case of the undo/redo pattern, only the command that would reverse the effects of original command would be stored.

+The "snapshot" method was chosen over the "command" method largely because of its reduced complexity and increased robustness.
+Building reverse commands introduces a more complex system that increases the chance of bugs.
+Building snapshots of the tasks is also unlikely to overload memory as tasks are fairly small.
+If the data held by a task ever becomes much larger, this decision should be revisited.

 ## 4. Testing